"Welcome to my pet shop. Tonight, you will find something you desire."

 Gay Bravado: D's behaviour can easily be interpreted this way, considering how all of his flirting is intended as mind games and manipulation — and his heartfelt confession in book 9 that he is incapable of understanding love.

 Generation Xerox: D's whole family, with some pretty grim implications.
-Chris eventually falls into this trope too.
+All of them are mistaken for the real Count D(D's grandfather) Chris eventually falls into this trope too.

 Growing Up Sucks: Even if Chris hadn't regained his voice when he did, he would still have lost the ability to see the pet shop's true form as he grew up.

-Interspecies Romance: Robin Hendrix and Medusa to the point where even the Count is surprised when Medusa takes her own life after Robin's suicide.
+Interspecies Romance: Robin Hendrix and Medusa to the point where even D is surprised when Medusa takes her own life after Robin's suicide.

 Also from the first manga: the fisherman and the mermaid, Pon-chan and Hon Long for Chris, T-chan and Mary (sidestory not in the Tokyopop version) as well as T-chan and D, the vampire Marquis Alexander and Isabelle, etc.; and it gets worse in the new manga.